harshitashitut/MLOps-Project/backend/README.md

 Video analysis API built with FastAPI.

-#this line was written to trigger CI
+#this line was written to trigger CI pt 2
 ```